SDI8/IFDM/README.md

 ## Physics

 1D radial Fickian diffusion in a cylindrical cross-section, solved via method of lines (`scipy.integrate.solve_ivp`, BDF).
-Arrhenius-type diffusivity, validated against the Crank (1975) analytical series solution.
+Arrhenius-type diffusivity with a Robin (convective) surface boundary condition — the mass-transfer coefficient is computed from a Sherwood number correlation (Churchill–Bernstein), and chamber humidity is derived from ambient conditions via psychrometrics.
+Validated against the Crank (1975) analytical series solution (< 0.5 % error with default grid).

 ## Current state

 - Core diffusion solver and dryer simulation working.
+- Convective mass transfer boundary condition (Robin BC) with Sherwood/Biot calculation.
 - Material database with order-of-magnitude properties for PA6, PETG, PLA, TPU, PVA, ABS.
-- Parameter sweeps (temperature, chamber length, filament speed) and heatmap generation.
+- Parameter sweeps (temperature, chamber length, flow rate) and heatmap generation.
+- Interactive Streamlit dashboard with real-time Plotly charts.
 - Analytical validation (< 0.5 % error with default grid).

 **Key takeaway:** at typical print speeds, inline drying can only remove moisture from a thin surface shell — the model quantifies exactly how thin.